toyoshim/iona-us/docs/firmware_en.md

 ---
 ## Firmware Update
 This is the real UI to update firmware.
 Flash button will actually flash the chosen firmware.
 Ver 1.03 is hidden as it has many known issues.

-Now 1.4x series are experimental versions, and the latest 1.3x series, selected by default, is expected to be the latest stable version.
+Now 1.5x series are experimental versions (doesn't exist now), and the latest 1.4x series, selected by default, is expected to be the latest stable version.

 <script src="https://toyoshim.github.io/CH559Flasher.js/CH559Flasher.js"></script>
 <script>